Ina Weisse

-Ina Weisse is a German actress, screenwriter and film director.
+Ina Weisse (born 12 June 1968) is a German actress, screenwriter and film director.
 She is especially well known for her roles as the distant and ambivalent blonde.
 She became apparent with roles in films like Tatort und Polizeiruf 110.
 She won several awards with her films, regarding acting and directing films in Germany.
 Even though that the movies she directed have been successful, she is still better known as an actress than as a director.
 Her most famous film, which she directed is The Architect.

 Life and education

 Ina Weisse was born on 12 June 1968 in West Berlin and is the daughter of a respected architect and an art mistress, which influenced her very early to choose an artistic life journey.
 But it was her uncle, who introduced her to the theater, as he took her to the Berliner Schaubühne.

 After she finished her degree at the acting school Otto-Falckenberg-Schule in Munich, received Ina Weisse her first engagement at the National Theatre Mannheim.
 Afterwards she started to study philosophy in Heidelberg in 1992.
 In 2002 she finished her second degree at the University of Hamburg, where she studied film direction and production by Hark Bohm.
 Her graduation movie Alles anders was honored with the First Steps Award First Steps Award.

 Ina Weisse is married to the German Film director Matti Geschonneck, with whom she worked together for the TV-films Duell in der Nacht (2007), Tod in Istanbul (2009), Der Verdacht (2010) und Das Ende einer Nacht (2011).